jit-y/vscode-git-repo/README.md

-# vscode-git-repo README
+# vscode-repository-manager README

-This is the README for your extension "vscode-git-repo".
+This is the README for your extension "vscode-repository-manager".
 After writing up a brief description, we recommend including the following sections.

 ## Features